atanas1054/Context-aware_pedestrian_trajectory_prediction/README.md

 * context: the original context map (default 1280 * 1280)

-* context_patch: a patch of the orginal context cropped for each data point on a trajectory as the center. for a training sample, the shape is usually (None, sequence_length, patch_size * patch_size)
+* context_patch: a patch of context cropped for the original image each data point on a trajectory as the center.

 <pre>
 model	 x,y    delta x,y   context  context_patch   CNN      RNN   fc